JvdB01/vim-blinksearch/README.md

 # blinksearch.vim

-a simple vim plugin that allows for non-intrusive searching
+A simple vim plugin that allows for non-intrusive searching

+## Usage
+Simply search as you normally would, and use `<Leader>/` to switch the hlsearch on or off when needed